schwark/alfred-aadvantageshopping/README.md

 ## Show Stores and Links

 ```
-ae <query>
+ae [:fav|:prm] <query>
 ```
 This will allow you to search for any store - and will show matching stores as well as the cashback information.
 If a store is running a promotional elevated cashback, it will be denoted by a 🏆 symbol, and will shows the regular cashback information as well.
+Favorite stores are denoted by ❤️

+Shift clicking an item sets it as a favorite store.

+Adding :fav to the query will limit results to favorited stores

+Adding :prm to the query will limit results to stores that have a promotional rebate level

 ## Reinitialize